mozfet/ExpertBox/README.md

 Elements are components that cannot contain other components.
 In general elements represent data elements than can be assigned a literal value, such as ```1``` or ```hello```, or an object such as ```{color: 'GREEN', width: 16}```.

 #### Expressions
-Expression components contain [JavaScript expressions](https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Expressions_and_Operators), enabling simple data evaluation, calculation and assignment, but also complex logic, algorithms, formulas and access to other data sources on the internet.
+Expression components contain [JavaScript expressions](https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Expressions_and_Operators) that enable simple data evaluation, calculation and assignment, but also complex logic, algorithms, formulas and access to other data sources on the internet.

 Expressions have special functions depending on which components they are added to, however all expressions can be linked to regardless of their special functions.